ethyca/fides/docs/fides/docs/language/resources/data_subject.md

 {
   "fides_key": "supplier_vendor",
   "name": "Supplier/Vendor",
-  "description": "An individual or organization that provides services or goods to the organization }
+  "description": "An individual or organization that provides services or goods to the organization" }
 ```